flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 not more than 10 kt above the constraints).
 If the star is amber, the system predicts that the aircraft will miss the constraint and the MCDU displays: “SPD ERROR AT WPT”.

+!!! note
-Note: SPD and ALT CSTR may either be entered on the VERT REV page or directly on the F-PLN A page, whereas TIME CSTR may only be entered from the RTA page.
+    SPD and ALT CSTR may either be entered on the VERT REV page or directly on the F-PLN A page, whereas TIME CSTR may only be entered from the RTA page.

 !!! attention ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.